Eddie Lee Dunbar -- Blackville

-BLACKVILLE – Graveside services for Eddie Lee Dunbar, 66, of 61 Clover Lane, will be held at noon Wednesday, May 5, 2021, in : Blackville Cemetery, Blackville.
+BLACKVILLE -- Graveside services for Mr. Eddie Lee Dunbar, 66, of 61 Clover Lane, Blackville, will be held at noon Wednesday, May 5, 2021, in Blackville Cemetery, Blackville.

-Viewing for the public will be held from 11 a.m. to 7 p.m.
-Tuesday, May 4, at the funeral home.

-Friends may call at the residence of her daughter, Elkia Davis, 1333 Sunshine Road, Blackville.

 Post a comment as